BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 - The game doesn't do anything right now.
 Our Zombie just stands there and wobbles a little.
 Close the browser when you are done.

 	![20LayoutRunningInBrowser](images/20layoutrunninginbrowser.png?raw=true "Layout Running in Browser")

+A completed version of the demo so far can be found here: **"Demo\End\03 - ZisForZombie - Standing Zombie.capx"**

 <!-- ======================================================================= -->
 <a name="AddPlatformAndScrollToBehavior" />